MarjoleinAardewijn/basic-chat-app/README.md

 - `user left`: shows a message that a user left the chat and how many participants remained in the chat.
 - `typing`: shows a message that a user is typing
 - `stop typing`: removes the message that a user is typing
-- `new message`: shows a new message and checks if the user used a shortcut.
+- `new message`: shows a new chat message with username and time the message is send.
+And checks if the user used a shortcut.
 If the user did use a shortcut only the message behind the shortcut is visible for all other users and the shortcut message is also visible for the user who send it.

 ## Sources